 Betsy is a retired academic administrator who lives in Lebanon, New Hampshire.
 She is a professional writer, editor, and graphic designer, and has served on several non-profit boards in the area, most recently the board of Bel Canto Chamber Singers.
 She became familiar with Bradford through her family who live there—including two grandchildren, the older of whom attends the Hub—and is passionate about supporting development opportunities for children and teens.
 You can reach her at email@example.com.

-Hope is the 4th grade math and science teacher at Bradford Elementary School.
-She is also the director of the afterschool and summer programs at both Westshire Elementary and Samuel Morey Elementary for the Rivendell School District.
-Hope loves all things sports and arts and crafts, being an avid 4-H leader in her spare time and working with students of all ages.
-Although she lives in North Haverhill, NH, she absolutely loves working and being a part of the Bradford Community and serving on the Bradford Teen Center Board.
+Hope is originally from North Haverhill, NH and was a teacher at Bradford Elementary School for 2 years.
+She is now the 4th grade teacher in an all inclusive classroom at Lowell Community Charter Public School in Lowell, Massachusetts.
+She is also the after school STEM Teacher and a Girls On The Run Coach for the Greater Boston Area.
+Hope loves all things sports and arts and crafts and working with students of all ages.
+Although she now lives in Billerica, MA, she absolutely loves continuing to be a part of the Bradford Community and serving on the Bradford Teen Center Board!

 Bridget Peters, Publicity Coordinator